Feedback and Open-Loop Nash Equilibria for LQ Infinite-Horizon Discrete-Time Dynamic Games: OL-NE for infinite-horizon dynamic games

 \begin{remark} {\rm The optimal control law $u^{\star}(\cdot)$ in \eqref{eq:OC_u_star} can be equivalently written as a function at the current time $k$ alone by exploiting the difference equation \eqref{eq:OC_b_k_eq}, namely

-It is worth observing that the \emph{anticipative} nature of the control law with respect to the exogenous signal $w$ is preserved since the computation of $b(k)$ via \eqref{eq:OC_b_def} requires in turn knowledge of $w(h)$ for all $h \geq k$.} $\triangle$ \end{remark}
+It is worth observing that the \emph{anticipative} nature of the control law with respect to the exogenous signal $w$ is preserved since the computation of $b(k)$ via \eqref{eq:OC_b_def} \tm{requires knowledge} of $w(h)$ for all $h \geq k$.} $\triangle$ \end{remark}

 The objective of the following result is to relate the time history induced by the optimal control law \eqref{eq:OC_u_star} (computed via Dynamic Programming arguments) with a specific trajectory of the underlying Hamiltonian dynamics (arising when approaching the problem from the perspective of PMP).
 To this end, define the Hamiltonian function for the optimal control problem \eqref{eq:OC_sys}, \eqref{eq:OC_cost},